openmovementproject/openmovement/docs/buildax/docs/hardware.md

 + Temperature
 + Humidity
 + Light
-+ PIR
++ PIR (Passive Infrared movement sensor)
 + Switch

-The inclusion of a magnetic switch allows the sensor to be mounted on a door or window frame, and transmit data on whether the aperture is open or closed.
+#### Front

  ![Image with coin for scale](img/baxsensor.png)

-### Inside the BAX Sensor
+The PIR sensor by default shows a red LED when triggered, similar to those found in security/alarm systems.
+This indicates that the sensor node is working correctly.

+A green LED is displayed when the magnetic switch is triggered, or when the button inside the device is pressed to send and encryption packet.

+#### Rear

+The back panel of the device is removed to reveal the battery compartment and other components.

  ![BAX Sensor](img/baxsensor_rear.png)